 Texas gives you up to four years to initiate probate, but starting sooner helps avoid delays and protects the estate and its property.

-Contact Lewis Law Firm, PLLC today.
+Contact Henington Lewis Law Firm PLLC today.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.